-- Ensuring access to learning through the appropriate differentiation of tasks and activities. - Providing visual support and hands on resources where appropriate. - Providing specialist equipment or modified resources where necessary. - Providing additional staffing.
-This may be used flexibly to enable both a TA and the class teacher to work more closely with the child. - For more information, see the table below.
+- Providing visual support such as task planners which break down tasks into smaller chunks - Providing specialist equipment or modified resources where necessary - Providing additional staffing.
+This may be used flexibly to enable both a Teaching Assistant and the class teacher to work more closely with the child

+For more information, see the table in Appendix 1.